 Rafael Cagali left his home country Brazil at the age of 21 to work under the orders of great Chefs such as Heston Blumenthal at ‘The Fat Duck’, Martín Berasategui and Quique Dacosta.
-In January 2019 he opened, together with Paulo Airaudo, the chef patron of the restaurant Amelia in San Sebastian, restaurant Da Terra in London’s Bethnal Green, a very unusual location for a restaurant which gained its second Michelin star already two years after the opening.
+In January 2019 he opened, restaurant Da Terra in London’s Bethnal Green, a very unusual location for a restaurant which gained its second Michelin star already two years after the opening.
 I have eaten there at the soft opening and it was delicious, but it’s enough to compare the photos from then (here) and the ones from now (below) to understand the huge steps Rafael made in this short time.

 This time I was at Da Terra for the Anaori kakugama dinner.
 Rafael was one of the seventeen chefs from around the world invited by me (nine additional were invited by Anaori) to explore the possibilities of the new cooking tool from Japan, the carbon graphite made Anaori kakugama.